scastlara/graphcompare/README.md

 # DESCRIPTION

-This script compares two or more DOT (graphviz) files.
+This module compares two or more DOT (graphviz) files.
 It prints a merged graph with different colors for nodes and edges depending on the files in which they appear.
-To read the dotfiles, dotcompare uses the module Dot::Parser, located in lib/
+To read the dotfiles, dotcompare uses the module Dot::Parser, located in lib/.

+The main functionality of the script can be found at lib/Dot/Compare.pm.
+This distribution comes with a command-line tool to compare the DOT files.
+This script is called dotcompare, and it's located in the directory bin/

 By default, dotcompare will print the resulting graph to STDOUT, but you can change it with the option -o (see options below).

-Dotcompare has some optional outputs, each one specified by one option.
+dotcompare has some optional outputs, each one specified by one option.

 - **Venn diagram**